 How We Score Formula 1 Races

-Our scoring system evaluates race worthwhileness on a 1-10 scale by analyzing ten distinct dimensions of racing quality.
+Our scoring system evaluates race worthwhileness on a 1-10 scale by analyzing eleven distinct dimensions of racing quality, including an AI assessment.
 Each dimension contributes to the final score based on its assigned weight, reflecting how much it typically improves the spectator experience.

 Rain Factor